Outdoor Instructor | Writing a CV

-Send your CV in formats that can be opened and read by employers, this will usually mean sending a MS Word doc and
+Send your CV in formats that can be opened and read by employers, this will usually mean sending a Google doc and a PDF.

 If a potential employer is dealing with lots of applications they probably wont have time to tell you that the files you've sent over are corrupt or unopenable and you simply wont get a response from them.

 It's very, very likely that anyone doing a good job of recruitment will spend 5 minutes googling a potential candidate; that might lead them to 'those hilarious photos from Magaluf' and no-one needs a potential employer seeing THOSE photos!